silverstripe/silverstripe-mfa/readme.md

 Tokens are stored encrypted and can not be retrieved, only validated.

+# Extending

+This module is meant to be extended and not work on it's own.
+It only supplies fallback codes, like other MultiFactor authentication sites do.

+When building an MFA module on top of this, a few things are required:
+- Your MFALoginHandler extending BootstrapMFALoginHandler
+- Your MFAProvider implementing the MFAProvider
+- Your authenticator extending BootstrapMFAAuthenticator
+    - Must call the validateBackupCode method to validate the MFA backup codes -MFALoginHandler extending the BootstrapMFALoginHandler

 # License

 This module is published under BSD 3-clause license, although these are not in the actual classes, the license does apply: